GetDKAN/dkan/docs/components/workflow/workflow.rst

   "Needs Review tab".
 Accros all the tabs, a user with this role have access only to the content that was authored by him/her.

-Workflow Moderator
-  This is a more advanced role desgined for "Editor" role.
+:Workflow Moderator: This is a more advanced role desgined for "Editor" role.
 In addition of all the capabilities of the "Workflow Contributor" role, A "Workflow Moderator" can move content from "Needs review" to "Published".
 "Workflow Moderator" users have access to all the content that is associated to the same Groups that they belong to (checkout `Organic Groups integration`_ for more information).

-Workflow Supervisor
-  This is the role associated with "Site Manager" users.
+:Workflow Supervisor: This is the role associated with "Site Manager" users.
 In addition to being able to view and act upon all the content available on all the tabs (more information available in the `Organic Groups integration`_), this role is the only role that have access to the "Stale Drafts" and "Stale Review" tabs.